huggingface/hub-docs/tasks/src/text-to-video/about.md

 ## Task Variants

-There are different variants based on the inputs and outputs:
+Text-to-video models have different variants based on inputs and outputs.

 ### Text to Video Retrieval